ordavidov/ocl_lab/docs/ocl_lab.md

 put in the links to google colab.

-the link will only be good for a week after the lab.
+the link will only be good for a week after the lab. you can copy into your drive.

+go to Google Drive, right click on the folder in question, and then click "Add shortcut to Drive".
+This will allow you to access the folder from your drive, in particular, it will allow notebooks to interact with data.

 ## Slack